 • Personal – lived out from a place of personal knowledge and values.

-Journey with me through Hebrews 11 – as we reflect on Faith in Action – How the Ancients lived out their faith.
+Journey with me through Hebrews 11 – as we reflect on Faith in Action.
+How did the Ancients live out their faith?
+What practical lessons can we learn from their walk?

 We shall look at the ancients’ faith – features, principles, application and reflect.